Superskyyy/skywalking-python/docs/en/setup/CLI.md

 In releases before 0.7.0, you would at least need to add the following lines to your applications to get the agent attached and running.

 This is the recommended way of running your application with Python agent.
+You should still read the [legacy way](Intrusive.md) to integrate agent in case the `sw-python` CLI is not working for you.

 ```python
 from skywalking import agent, config